GenV ALV40 Anti-Lag Valve

 Is this just an External Wastegate?

-No. The Turbosmart GenV External wastage architecture did make this product a reality – However there is a small, but important difference between a wastegate and an ALV40: True Twin Port Control.
-The valve may be capable of handling exhaust gas temperatures, however in an Anti-Lag application you are actually passing much cooler, compressed air (rather than exhaust) As normal External wastegates do have exhaust gas which is much hotter, they run a relatively large tolerance on the valve guide.
-While this is a design feature and very necessary on an external wastegate, we can engineer in a much tighter seal on an Anti-Lag valve and this ensures much more accurate & higher levels of valve control.
+No. The Turbosmart GenV External wastage architecture did make this product a reality – However, there is a small but important difference between a wastegate and an ALV40: True Twin Port Control.
+The valve maybe capable of handling exhaust gas temperatures, however in an Anti-Lag application you are actually passing much cooler, compressed air (rather than exhaust).
+As normal External wastegates do have much hotter exhaust gas.
+They run a relatively large tolerance on the valve guide.
+While this is a design feature and very necessary on an external wastegate, we can engineer in a much tighter seal on an Anti-Lag valve.
+This ensures much more accurate & higher levels of valve control.

 Is this the same as throttle kick Anti-Lag?

-Not at all, no. There are a couple of key differences and yes, you require more hardware to do it.
+Not at all, no. There are a couple of key differences, and yes, you require more hardware to do it.
 Throttle Kick style Anti-Lag has been a feature on most aftermarket ECU’s for some time.
-Fresh Air Anti-Lag however has several distinct benefits.
-The first is significantly lower EGT’s during Anti-Lag operation and that means greater reliability of your turbocharger, manifold and accessories.
+Fresh Air Anti-Lag, however has several distinct benefits.
+The first is significantly lower EGT’s during Anti-Lag operation and means greater reliability of your turbocharger, manifold and accessories.
 The other benefit is around vacuum boosted brake systems.
-Vehicle’s fitted with these types of braking systems (most cars) will lose braking assist when kick-type Anti-Lag is activated as the engine does not run in vacuum.
-A Fresh Air Anti-Lag system however does have vacuum and maintains all vacuum bases & boosted accessories when in operation.
+Vehicles fitted with these types of braking systems (most cars) will lose braking assist when kick-type Anti-Lag is activated as the engine does not run in a vacuum.
+A Fresh Air Anti-Lag system however does have a vacuum and maintains all vacuum bases & boosted accessories when in operation.